noIDEA-tech/12-REACT-Portfolio/README.md

 ## Description
-Creation of my portfolio using React to showcase previous projects, my resume and work history.
+This project consisted of creating an updated portfolio using React, Vite, npm packages and Tailwind framework to showcase some of my web development projects, a short biography and resume.